 - Provide necessary administrative infrastructure to process referrals and manage client data.

-- Have a policy (or agree our policy) that supports the video-recording of students' counselling for supervision purposes and for presentation at weekend seminars.
+- Have a policy (or agree our policy) that supports the video-recording of students' counselling for supervision purposes and for presentation at intensive seminars.

 Apply to Join our Team